rezakj/iCellR/README.md

 library(Seurat)

 # this function runs Seurat in the background but only works best if you have 2 samples.
-# If you have more than 2 samples it's best to run the commands explained in the next code block and run Seurat directly.
+# If you have more than 2 samples it's best to run the commands explained in the next code block MNN.
 # After CCA just replace the pca.data slot of iCellR with CCA results from Seurat.

 my.obj <- run.cca(my.obj,